 Airports, just like malls, have busy times and quiet times.
 If you are someone who suffers from anxiety at the airport, try to book your flight outside of the busier time.
 Try to fly before 6am, and after 10pm if you can help it.
 That way, you won’t have to fight the crowds and risk becoming anxious.

-Consider Using a Fast Pass
+Consider Using a Fast Pass To Overcome Anxiety

 If you don’t like the idea of having to wait in a long line with everyone else, because you are concerned that you might become anxious, another way to avoid airport anxiety is to make the most of fast pass.
 This is where you can enter a priority lane, and ultimately skip the queues when you go through security screening.
 This means that you can get through security screening quicker, and have more time to relax in the departure lounge before your flight begins to board.